 Jan Lindeman (29 August 1941 – 5 August 2014)

-On 5 August 2014 Jan Lindeman (MD, PhD) passed away.
-Since then, we miss an excellent colleague, a friend, and a beloved and inspiring person.
+When, on 5 August 2014, Jan Lindeman (MD, PhD) passed away, we lost an excellent colleague, friend, and a beloved Edinburgh inspiring person.

-In addition to his diagnostic work, Jan has always been active in scientific research.
-During his PhD study he was able to convince the scientists of the Gaubius Institute Leiden to develop antibodies against various hormones.
+In addition to his diagnostic work, Jan was always active in scientific research.
+For example, during his PhD studies he was able to convince the scientists of the Gaubius Institute, Leiden, to develop antibodies against various hormones.

-In 1976 Jan became head of the department of Pathology of the SSDZ Delft.
-Under his leadership, new techniques were implemented and a start was made with medical immunology.
-Moreover, the microbiology division became the first non-academic pathology division with an electron microscope, the division molecular biology was set up, and new research funds were obtained.
+In 1976, Jan became head of the Department of Pathology of the Diagnostic Center SSDZ in Delft.
+Under his leadership, new techniques were introduced and a start was made with medical immunology.
+Moreover, the microbiology division became the first non-academic pathology division with an electron microscope, the molecular biology division was set up, and new research funds were obtained.

-Jan was convinced of his own way of research with and vision on modern techniques.
-The colleagues with who Jan cooperated intensively, admired him highly.
-His work on the standardization of diagnostic determination and the related cost structure for the health insurance companies has been groundbreaking.
-Thanks to Jan, departments of medical immunology were set up in among others Rotterdam and Gouda.
+Modern techniques were important in Jan’s approach to research and he was much admired.
+His work on the standardisation of diagnostic determination and the related costs structure for the health insurance companies was groundbreaking.
+Thanks to Jan, Departments of medical immunology was set up in Rotterdam and Gouda, among others.

 He started his own company for the production of diagnostic tests.
-This company has been the very first beginning of the present DDL Diagnostic Laboratory.
+This company developed into the present DDL Diagnostic Laboratory.

-At the end of the eighties, Jan moved his activities to the Slotervaart Hospital in Amsterdam, where he kept working up to his retirement.
+At the end of the 80s, Jan moved to the Slotervaart Hospital in Amsterdam, where he worked until his retirement.

-Jan was erudite, an acute thinker, and interested broadly.
-He had an excellent vision on new developments and enjoyed visiting foreign pathology laboratories to gain knowledge.
-He was an excellent diagnost and teacher.
-Although he sometimes had a sharp and uncompromising opinion, he always found a way to let you smile again with a beer and his laugh.
+Jan was erudite and an acute thinker with broad interests.
+He was always interested in new developments and enjoyed visiting foreign pathology laboratories.
+He was an excellent diagnostician and teacher.
+Although he sometimes had a sharp and uncompromising opinion, he always found a way to make one smile again with a beer and his laugh.

-In 2005, a colon carcinoma was diagnosed.
-After a complicated surgery, Jan stayed in the hospital for months, he recovered thanks to his iron will.
-Three years later, he died because of a metastasized breast cancer.
-His funeral took place on Saturday 9, 2014 amid great interest.
+In 2005, colon carcinoma was found.
+After complicated surgery, Jan stayed in hospital for months, finally recovering thanks to his iron will.
+Three years later, he died.
+His funeral took place on Saturday 9th August 2014.